varunchandran333/Mphasis/README.md

-# Application for programming Test for Virtusa
+# Application for programming Test
 This is a sample weather application which enables to understand how to integrate Kotlin, Coroutines, flow, Koin DI and write unitest for MVVM architecture.

 ## How It's Made: